How would you treat the uninvited guest?

 Your personality shows here and if you can be direct good for you.

-Uninvited guests can also be like freeloaders they will eat at your place, and prey on drinking even more, wine, beers or, whatever you have to offer.
-Overtime that could all that adds up to an expensive deal.
+Uninvited guests can be like freeloaders.
+They will eat at your place, and prey on drinking even more, wine, beers or, whatever you have to offer.
+In time that could that adds up to an expensive deal.

-I once knew a couple who often had friends over but gradually, they made that a habit stopping by for a meal on many occasions and the couple couldn't continue like that anymore.
+I once knew a couple who often had friends over to their place, and gradually, they made that a habit stopping by for a meal on many occasions.
+The couple stopped inviting those people to their home.

 · Showing up on odd times and not having the guts to tell them not to come by is a problem for many people.